Busetty-Sai-Swaroop/HOSPITAL-BILLING-MANAGEMENT-SYSTEM/README.md

 ## 📄 License

 This project is developed for educational purposes.
-You may reuse and modify with proper credit to the
+You may reuse and modify with proper